Thimomo/Paardenvechters/docs/home.md

 If you are still confused about why there are remote and local repositories, check the 15-minute Git tutorial video that is mentioned in the [Prerequisites](#pre).

 If you cannot find the location of the folder on your computer, find it using the search functionality on your computer's operating system.
+Use your repository name as the search keyword.
 For Windows users, there should be a search bar near the Windows start menu.
 For Mac users, there should be a magnifying glass icon at the top right.